Dismiss Modal

 Upper GI (Gastrointestinal) Series

-An upper GI series is an X-ray exam of your upper digestive tract, the area from your mouth to the start of your small intestine.
-This test helps your doctor find problems such as ulcers, tumors, and certain diseases.
+An upper GI series is an X-ray exam of the esophagus, stomach, and duodenum.
+This test helps your doctor find problems, such as difficulty swallowing and certain diseases.

 Schedule a Colon Cancer Screening